Therapeutic Management of Hospitalized Children With COVID-19

 The efficacy of remdesivir has not been evaluated in clinical trials of hospitalized children with COVID-19.
 A Phase 2/3, single-arm, open-label study evaluated the safety, tolerability, and pharmacokinetics of remdesivir in 53 hospitalized children with COVID-19.13 Children weighing 3 kg to <40 kg received remdesivir 5 mg/kg on Day 1, followed by remdesivir 2.5 mg/kg daily.
 Adverse events included acute kidney injury (11%) and an increase in alanine transaminase levels (8%).
 However, this study did not have a placebo group, limiting the ability to draw conclusions regarding the significance of these adverse events.
 Published observational data are limited to descriptive case series.1,2

-Findings from the adult trials and the pediatric pharmacokinetic study led the Panel to recommend remdesivir for hospitalized children who require conventional oxygen (BIII) and to recommend remdesivir with dexamethasone for children with increasing need for conventional oxygen (BIII).
-The Panel also recommends remdesivir in combination with dexamethasone for children who require oxygen through a high-flow device or NIV (BIII).
+Findings from the adult trials and the pediatric pharmacokinetic study led the Panel to recommend remdesivir for hospitalized children who have a new or increasing need for conventional oxygen (BIII) and to recommend dexamethasone plus remdesivir for children who require oxygen through a high-flow device or NIV (BIII).
 It is not known if remdesivir offers an additional clinical benefit to standard care in younger children with SARS-CoV-2 infection who are receiving respiratory support for bronchiolitis, asthma, or croup.

 For children hospitalized for COVID-19 who do not require supplemental oxygen, the Panel recommends remdesivir for children aged 12 to 17 years who are at the highest risk for progression to severe disease (CIII).
 This recommendation was extrapolated from the findings of the PINETREE study, which demonstrated a reduction in hospitalization among high-risk, unvaccinated adults treated in the outpatient setting.14 However, there is insufficient evidence for or against the use of remdesivir in children aged 28 days to <12 years and weighing ≥3 kg who do not require supplemental oxygen.
 Given the reported clinical experience with the use of remdesivir among younger patients,13 the use of remdesivir in high-risk, younger children who do not require supplemental oxygen may be considered on a case-by-case basis.